Angus Cloud: Career

-While working at Woodlands restaurant close to the Barclays Center in Brooklyn, New York, Cloud was scouted by Euphoria casting director Jennifer Venditti; he initially thought she was trying to scam him.
-In the series, he portrayed Fezco, a kindhearted drug dealer who often provided moral guidance to some of the main characters in the series.
+While working at Woodland restaurant close to the Barclays Center in Brooklyn, New York City, Cloud was scouted by Euphoria casting director Jennifer Venditti; he initially thought she was trying to scam him.
+In the series, he portrayed Fezco O'Neill, a kindhearted drug dealer who often provided moral guidance to some of the main characters in the series.
 The Wall Street Journal described the character as a "lovable drug dealer".
 His role was expanded in the second season.
-He had never acted prior to his role on Euphoria, his only experience in the field having been when he built sets and worked on lighting and sound for his high school's theatre department.
+He had never acted prior to his role on Euphoria, with his only experience in the field having been when he built sets and worked on lighting and sound for his high school's theatre department.

 In 2019, Cloud appeared as himself in the streaming Adult Swim television series The Perfect Women.
 He also appeared in three music videos.
 In 2020, he appeared in Noah Cyrus's music video for "All Three".
-In 2021, he played Walker in the comedy drama movie North Hollywood.
+In 2021, he played Walker in the comedy drama film North Hollywood.
 In 2022, he appeared in two music videos for Juice Wrld's "Cigarettes" and for Becky G and Karol G's "Mamiii" music videos.
 In 2023, he appeared in the film The Line, portraying Robert DeWitt.
 That same year, he signed with United Talent Agency (UTA).

 Cloud had roles in three films which were unreleased at the time of his death: the horror films Your Lucky Day and Abigail, and the comedy film Freaky Tales.
 It was confirmed that he had completed work on Your Lucky Day and Abigail before he died with the latter being dedicated to his memory.
-Prior to his death, he was supposed to star in the film adaptation The Things They Carried, Tim O'Brien’s short story collection recounting events of the Vietnam War.
-It was revealed later that he provided voice-over work for The Garfield Movie which was released following his death and dedicated to his memory.
+Prior to his death, he was supposed to star in the film adaptation of The Things They Carried, Tim O'Brien's short story collection recounting events of the Vietnam War.
+It was revealed later that he provided voice-over work for The Garfield Movie, which was released following his death and dedicated to his memory.

 Death

-Cloud was found dead in his family's house in Oakland, California, on July 31, 2023 at the age of 25.
-The cause of death was a multiple drug overdose, a lethal mix of methamphetamine, fentanyl, cocaine, and benzodiazepines, the Alameda County Coroner's Bureau told NBC News in September 2023.
-His mother said his last words before his death were "I love you, mama."
+Cloud was found dead in his family's house in Oakland, California, on July 31, 2023, at the age of 25.
+The cause of death was a multiple drug overdose – a lethal mix of methamphetamine, fentanyl, cocaine, and benzodiazepines, the Alameda County Coroner's Bureau told NBC News in September 2023.
+His mother said his last words to her before his death were "I love you, mama.
+You're the best.
+I'll see you in the morning".

+Cloud was interred at Mountain View Cemetery in Oakland.
+To pay tribute, Euphoria's director Sam Levinson used archived footage of Cloud's character in the series finale, "In God We Trust".